Port of Spain, Trinidad & Tobago

 We asked expats in Port of Spain what banks they use and there advice about banking.
 They advised:

 "There are many banks in Port of Spain that offer bank accounts.
-Popular choices include RBC Royal Bank Trinidad, Republic Bank Trinidad and Tobago, Scotiabank Trinidad and Tobago, First Citizens Bank, and the Trinidad and Tobago Cooperative Credit Union Ltd. Additionally, smaller regional banks such as Intercommercial Bank, First Atlantic Bank, Guardian Group Bank, and Mighty Inc might also have what you're looking for," said one expat in Port of Spain.
+Popular choices include RBC Royal Bank Trinidad, Republic Bank Trinidad and Tobago, Scotiabank Trinidad and Tobago, First Citizens Bank, and the Trinidad and Tobago Cooperative Credit Union Ltd. Additionally, smaller regional banks such as Intercommercial Bank, First Atlantic Bank, Guardian Group Bank, and Mighty Inc might also have what you're looking for," commented one expat who made the move to Port of Spain.

 Will I be able to find a job in Port of Spain?